AMReX-Codes/amrex/Docs/Migration/Migration.md

 application code.
 But if it is, care must be taken to ensure that `MultiFab`s read from the disk are distributed correctly among processes.

+### Step 7

+AMReX `migration/7-bindc` branch should be used in this step.
+In BoxLib, `Amr` class calls a Fortran subroutine `probinit` to perform problem specific initialization on Fortran side.
+This is a subroutine provided by application codes.
+In AMReX, this subroutine is renamed to `amrex_probint`, and it is expected to have `bind(c)` making the interface of calling it from C++ clean.
+A script `Tools/Migration/step-7-bindc/bindc.sh` can be used to for the migration.